-With the recent rise of funeral costs1, Funeral Insurance Plans may present a solution for families struggling to keep up with the financial toll of losing a loved one.
+With nearly four out of ten people who have arranged a funeral within the past five years needing to meet some of the costs out of their own pockets1, Funeral Insurance Plans may offer some much needed financial help.
 If you want to know your family will be taken care of after you’re gone, this type of plan can help to provide some protection and peace of mind.
 But when you have a spouse or partner to think about too, chances are they’ve got the same concerns about looking after you if they should pass away.
 With no way of knowing what the future could hold, you might have considered taking out a joint plan so you can share that peace of mind.

 Funeral Insurance Plans